azizi-devops/Jenkins/README.md

   ***Note***
  You may encounter an error like this during execution:
 ![Architecture](images/jb7.png)
-Click on the sentence with the red underline to open another page for approval.
+Click on the sentence with the blue color to open another page for approval.
 Repeat this process 4 times, and in the end, you will have a page like the one shown below:
 ![Architecture](images/jb8.png)
 After that your pipline runs seccessfully .
 ![Architecture](images/jb9.png)